 - Evenly sprinkle linseed on top of the dough surface.

 - Bake for 30 minutes until the loaf begins to shrink away from the sides of the tin.
 Cool on a wire rack.Best eaten fresh.
 Can be frozen in slices and defrosted as needed.

 I don’t think it’s really possible to make the real deal Brazilian tapioca pancakes in my home in Edinburgh, Scotland.
 They just wouldn’t taste quite right.
 The Brazilian air, the tropical climate, the open-air cooking – to me it all feels it’s important in preparing this delicious street food.

-I’ve opted to make a more traditional pancake with tapioca flour although these recipes – Brazilian tapioca pancakes, shrimp tapioca pancakes – look like great Brazilian options to try if you fancy some tapioca at home.
+I’ve opted to make a more traditional pancake with tapioca flour although this recipe – shrimp tapioca pancakes – looks like a great Brazilian option to try if you fancy some tapioca at home.